Ridge Vents & Roof Ventilation in Illinois

 Installed along the eaves of the roof, these vents are usually in the form of grilles that run the length of each soffit.

 By admitting outside air into the attic as warmer air leaves the attic through higher vents, soffit vents play a major role in effective roof ventilation.

 Installed near the peak of a gable end, this screened vent can allow hot air to leave the attic or fresh air to enter, depending on prevailing breezes and temperature conditions.

 Add roof vents to ensure a long-lasting roof over your head

 If your roof is not well-ventilated, ask a roofing contractor about improving roof ventilation with ridge, soffit or gable-end vents.
 All of these roof vents can be installed in an existing roof, or when your roofing is being replaced.

 The specialists at D-Wing Construction can help you choose the right type of roof vents for your home.
-We can repair or install roof vents and improve your attic ventilation.
+We can install roof vents and improve your attic ventilation.

-Our professional roofing services, including roof repair, are available throughout Fox Valley Area, including Lombard, Hoffman Estates, Plainfield, Barrington, Carol Stream, Bartlett, Streamwood and nearby.
+Our professional roofing services, are available throughout Fox Valley Area, including Lombard, Hoffman Estates, Plainfield, Barrington, Carol Stream, Bartlett, Streamwood and nearby.
 Call us at (630) 688-5160 to get a quote on any of your roofing needs.